Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 In addition, presently fruit bunch cage handling has also been vastly improved for convenience and safety by cage movement indexing system and cage tippers avoiding capstans, winches and overhead lifting cranes, thereby retaining the horizontal sterilizer as the preferred option with the improvements.

-Vertical sterilizers are available in several variations where fruit bunches are placed directly into a vertical vessel without steel cages.
+Vertical sterilizers are available in several variations where fresh fruit bunches are placed directly into a tall vertical vessel without steel cages.
 They operate at 4 bar abs steam pressure in single-peak, double-peak or triple-peak cycles as batch process.
 The vertical sterilizer is considered for use in palm oil mills where space saving is important.

 However, due to considerable stacking height and resulting fruit bunch compression in the vertical vessel, air removal and condensate drainage from the fruit bunch stack is restricted and this impedes heat penetration.
 The design requires higher steam pressure with multiple-peak cycles and a longer sterilization time for effective heat treatment of the fruit bunches resulting in higher steam consumption.